cmer/gigabyte-z390-aorus-master-hackintosh/README.md

 - Sleep/Wake (Sometimes slow, sometimes USB devices get ejected)
 - Headless iGPU with native support for Quicklook and Preview
 - All USB ports
+- iMessage
+- App Store
+- Facetime
--
+- APFS

-##### Not Working (yet!)
+##### Not Working
 - WI-FI.
 This will likely never work since it is the new Intel CNVi that MacOS doesn't support.
 - iGFX HDMI output.
 Common problem, nobody seems to have found a solution.
 But I don't need it.
+- Onboard Bluetooth is hit or miss.
+However, I disabled it (HS14) because I have a natively supported Broadcom BCM94360CS2 WIFI/BT adapter.

 ##### Not Yet Tested
-- iMessage
-- App Store
 - Wake with Apple Watch
 - FileVault
 - USB speed (ports are working, not sure if they're at full speed)

-##### What I Fixed (and how)
-- Onboard Bluetooth is hit or miss.
-However, I disabled it because I have a natively supported Broadcom BCM94360CS2 WIFI/BT adapter.

 ### Step By Step Instructions